DeanRoddey/CIDLib/ReadMe.md

 **The CQC Automation Platform**

 CIDLib underlies an even larger project of mine called CQC - The Charmed Quark Controller, which is a very powerful home automation platform.
-CQC is not open source, it is a proprietary product, though you might find it interesting as well.
+CQC is also now open source.
+Even if you don't use it, you might find it interesting as well.
 And seeing what CQC can do will perhaps give you a feeling for the power of CIDLib.

 https://www.charmedquark.com